 The selected candidates for this role must adhere to privacy and confidentiality guidelines and would ideally have experience in social work, youth counselling, psychology or similar fields is preferred.

-The Welfare Team LGBTQIA+ Representative should fulfil the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students who identify as LGBTQIA+.
-The Representative should also be prepared to help the program identify further ways we can support LGBTQIA+ students in the program, and identify as LGBTQIA+ themselves.
+The Welfare Team Queer Representative should fulfil the normal duties of a member of the welfare team, with a particular focus on providing pastoral care and support to students and tutors who identify as Queer and/or Questioning.
+The Representative should also be prepared to help the program identify further ways we can support Queer and Questioning students in the program, and identify as Queer themselves.

-Time Commitment: The Welfare Team is required to attend Mental Health First Aid training funded by VCE Summer School and are required to be available for Tutor Camp (30/11/2018 – 2/12/2018) and Training Day (22/11/2018).
+Time Commitment: The Welfare Team is required to attend Mental Health First Aid training funded by VCE Summer School and are required to be available for training as specified in the position descriptions in addition to Tutor Training.
 They are also required to be on campus for the entire two weeks of the program 9am–4pm.
 The Welfare Team will be invited to assist at the Residential Program when required.

 The Zine Editors are responsible for the publication of the Summer School magazine – the Zine (about four A4 pages) – a publication for students and tutors that contains a schedule for the day’s events, necessary program information, helpful study tips, and fun activities.
 In addition to the daily Zines, the Zine Editors are also responsible for producing the final ‘Megazine’ of around 20 pages at the end of the program.
-Zine Editors will also be responsible for using the program’s social media channels to engage and communicate with students.
+Zine Editors will also be responsible for liaising with the program’s Social Media Coordinators to engage and communicate with students.

-Applicants should have publishing, design or similar media experience or alternatively a journalistic interest.
-For example, Adobe InDesign, Microsoft Publisher or equivalent programs.
+Applicants should have publishing, design or similar media experience or alternatively a journalistic interest. (e.g., Adobe InDesign, Microsoft Publisher or equivalent programs), or be willing to learn.
 Applicants must be very comfortable working with a team to meet strict deadlines.

 The Coordinator of this team will be responsible for managing the team and ensuring that during the program it functions smoothly and that all deadlines are met.
 Applicants should be responsible and have experience in leadership roles, in addition to the other skills required by the Zine team.